 Setting Boundaries

-As a caregiver, setting boundaries is vital for maintaining emotional and physical well-being.
-While it can be challenging to put these limits in place, especially when you're used to putting your child's needs above everything else, setting boundaries is crucial to self-care.
+Setting boundaries is key to protecting your emotional and physical well-being.
+It may feel hard at first, especially when you're used to putting your child’s needs first.
 Here's how you can go about it:

 tick red svg